Calibration FAQ¶

 How do Cloud thresholds differ?¶

-Pisama Cloud runs each detector against a labelled golden dataset (the Sprint 11 set is 1,200+ traces across easy/medium/hard difficulty) and picks thresholds per-detector to maximise F1.
+Pisama Cloud runs each detector against a labelled golden dataset (15,000+ traces across easy/medium/hard difficulty) and picks thresholds per-detector to maximise F1.
 Current results:

 The same detector code, with Cloud's tuned thresholds, recovers ~15–25 F1 points over OSS defaults on real production traces.
 That delta is the product.